Scoro

-Scoro is professional services automation (PSA) software built for consultancies, agencies, IT firms, architecture, and engineering companies.

-It unifies projects, resources, and finances in one system—so you don’t have to juggle multiple tools to keep work profitable..
-The company has offices in London, New York, Tallinn, Riga, and Vilnius.
+Scoro is a provider of cloud-based professional services automation (PSA) software for professional services firms, including consultancies, agencies, architecture firms, and IT companies.
+Its platform includes tools for project management, resource planning, time tracking, billing, and financial reporting.
+The company is headquartered in London, England, with additional offices in New York, Tallinn, Riga, and Vilnius.

 History

-Scoro was founded in 2013, in Tallinn, Estonia.
+Scoro was founded in 2013, in Tallinn, Estonia, by Fred Krieger.

 In August 2016, Scoro secured $1.9 million in investment capital during its Seed round of funding, which was led by three VCs: Inventure, SmartCap, and Alchemist Accelerator.
 In November 2018, Scoro closed a $5 million Series A round led by Livonia Partners with participation from existing investors Inventure and Tera Ventures.
 The deal brings the total amount raised from investors to $6.9 million.
+In 2021, Scoro raised $16.4 million in a Series B round led by Kennet Partners, with participation from Columbia Lake Partners, Inventure, Livonia Partners, and Tera Ventures.
+In January 2026, Scoro acquired Envoice, an Estonian AI-driven expense and bill management company.
+The acquisition combined Scoro's project management capabilities with Envoice's automated invoice capture and expense approval tooling.
+Both products continued to operate independently following the transaction.

-The company has been named one of the fastest growing technology firms in Central Europe by the Deloitte Technology Fast 500.
+The company has been named one of the fastest-growing technology firms in Central Europe by the Deloitte Technology Fast 500.
 Scoro has also been featured on the Inc. magazine's Inc. 5000 list as one of the fastest-growing private companies in America.
 In 2019, Scoro was named as one of the hottest young companies across Europe and Israel by TNW.

-The company closed a $16.4 million Series B funding investment round in 2021, led by Kennet Partners.

 Software

-Scoro brings projects, resources, and finances into one connected system.